About Infrared and How Infrared Cameras Work

 Don't get a home or building pre-purchase inspection until you have read this!

-Often when I get booked to do a thermal imaging pre-purchase inspections I find that there has been a number of other (valuation or structural type) inspections already completed.
-I don't recommend they be done first as experience has shown me that when moisture issues are discovered often due to the difficulty and costs associated with the repairs the sale is not completed.
+Often when I get booked to do a thermal imaging pre-purchase inspections I find that there has been a number of other (valuation or maintenance type) inspections already completed.
+I don't recommend they be done first as experience has shown that when moisture issues are discovered often due to the difficulty and costs associated with the repairs the sale is not completed.
 It still amazes me how many homes have moisture related issues that the owners are unaware of and unfortunately some where the owners have been aware of moisture issues and had repairs done but don't disclose this information.
 Nine out of ten of vendors say they are not aware of any leaks when asked prior to doing a building moisture inspection and yet nine out of ten homes we inspect we find moisture leaks.
 Not many people will knowingly purchase a leaky home as most repairs require building permits and can take months to be completed, not to mention at what cost.
 As a result a lot of perspective home purchasers have had to pay for two or sometimes three building inspections plus my inspection costs for a property that they don't end up buying.
-So if you want my advise get an Thermal Imaging Infrared Moisture Inspection done first.
+So if you want my advise get an Infrared Moisture Inspection done first.

 How does an Infrared Inspection compare to other types of inspections?